About the LGBTQ+ Health Summit

-More than 300 healthcare providers, nurses, students, and community members attended the School of Nursing’s first annual LGBTQ+ Health Summit in 2019.
+Over 600 healthcare providers, nurses, students, and community members participated in the School of Nursing’s LGBTQ+ Health Summit in 2021.

 “This summit provided an excellent space to examine the ways in which our medical care systems are working for or against LGBTQ+ populations, and to collaboratively brainstorm ways to improve access for the state’s LGBTQ+ community.”Rachel Goldberg, Public Health Madison & Dane County